aeaeaaee/EzLLM/docs/FOUNDATION_MODELS_CHAT_SPEC.md

 ## 8A) Persistence
 - Storage: Core Data (local only) for `ChatThread` and `ChatMessage`.
 - Retention: unlimited; user can “Clear all” chat history from Settings.
+- Clear All behavior: clears messages across all chats but preserves chat threads and their names (titles are not reset; counter not reset).
 - No server sync; data remains on-device.

 ## 9) Provider Abstraction (Functions the Chat needs)